paxswill/r-u-still-there/ReadMe.md

 ## Installation

-**TODO**: Actually cut a release.
-As it stands, this section is describing the *planned* installation process.

 You can install just the program from cargo (crate name 'r-u-still-there').
 The preferred process though is to use the .deb packages, either manually downloaded from the releases on GitHub or from my package repo.
 In any case, I would